On Eigenvalues of Geometrically Finite Hyperbolic Manifolds with Infinite Volume: Preliminaries

-\item Cusp A cusp $T$ is an unbounded component of $M_{thin}$.
-It corresponds to the quotient of a horoball under the action of a parabolic subgroup $\Gamma$.
-A cusp of maximal rank corresponds to a parabolic subgroup of rank $n-1$.
-Such a cusp is naturally disjoint from the ends with infinite volume of $M$, which is not true for intermediate rank cusps with infinite volume.
-The metric structure on $T$ can be described as follows: The subgroup $\Gamma$ stabilizes a horosphere $H$ in the universal cover $X$ of $M$. $T$ is diffeomorphic to $H/ \Gamma \times [0, \infty)$ with the diffeomorphism mapping each ray ${z} \times [0,\infty)$ to a geodesic in $T$.
-Denote by $dx$ the volume element on $H/ \Gamma$ of the restriction of the Riemannian metric on $M$; then the volume form $\omega$ on $T$ can be written in the form of $\omega = e^{-(n-1)t}dx\wedge dt$.
+\item Cusps: A (truncated) cusp $C$ is the quotient of a horoball under the action of a parabolic subgroup $\Gamma$.
+A cusp of maximal rank corresponds to a parabolic subgroup of rank $n-1$, which also corresponds to an end of $M$ of finite volume.
+The metric structure on a cusp $C$ is as follows: The subgroup $\Gamma$ stabilizes a flat horosphere $H$ in the universal cover $X$ of $M$.
+The cusp $C$ is diffeomorphic to $H/ \Gamma \times [0, \infty)$ with the diffeomorphism mapping each ray ${z} \times [0,\infty)$ to a geodesic in $C$.
+Denote by $dx^2$ the induced metric on $H/ \Gamma$ of the Riemannian metric on $X$; then the metric $g$ on $C$ can be written as $g = e^{-(n-1)t}dx^2 + dt^2$.
+Note that the metric $dx^2$ is homothetic to a Euclidean metric ($dx^2=c \cdot ds^2_{Eucli}$).
+A geometrically finite manifold has finitely many cusps [\citenum{rjFoundationHypMan}, Theorem 12.7.2].
+By making each cusp smaller if necessary, we assume it is embedded in $M$ and two distinct cusps are disjoint.